Battle of Mount Longdon: Assault on Mount Longdon

-As dusk set-in, 3 PARA moved to their start lines and began to make the four-hour-long advance on their objectives.
-As B Company approached Mount Longdon, Corporal Brian Milne stepped on a mine, which alerted Sub-Lieutenant Baldini's platoon who emerged from their tents to lay down fire just as Lieutenant Ian Bickerdike's No. 4 Platoon reached their positions.
-Corporal Stewart McLaughlin was seen clearing out an Argentine 7.62mm machine gun from the high ground overlooking the western slopes.
+As dusk fell, 3 PARA advanced to their start lines and commenced a four-hour march toward their objectives.
+While B Company approached Mount Longdon, Corporal Brian Milne triggered a mine, alerting Sub-Lieutenant Baldini's platoon.
+The Argentine troops emerged from their tents and opened fire just as Lieutenant Bickerdike's No. 4 Platoon arrived at their positions.
+During the engagement, Corporal Stewart McLaughlin was spotted eliminating an Argentine 7.62mm machine gun positioned on high ground overlooking the western slopes.

-Lieutenant Jonathan Shaw's No. 6 Platoon, on the right flank of B Company, captured the summit of 'Fly Half' with no fighting.
-However, they had missed a number of Argentine troops from the 3rd Platoon and these launched an attack on the rear of the unsuspecting platoon, resulting in a number of casualties before the area was cleared.
-For three hours the hand-to-hand combat raged in the 1st Platoon sector until the Paras drove out the defenders.
+Lieutenant Jonathan Shaw's No. 6 Platoon, positioned on B Company's right flank, secured the summit of 'Fly Half' without resistance.
+However, they had overlooked several Argentine soldiers from the 3rd Platoon, who later fired on the platoon's rear, causing several casualties before the area was finally secured.
+Meanwhile, intense hand-to-hand combat combat erupted in the 1st Platoon sector, lasting three hours until the Paras successfully forced the defenders out.

-Throughout the 1st Platoon position, small groups of soldiers were fighting for their lives.
-Privates Ben Gough and Dominic Gray managed to crawl undetected up to an Argentine bunker and crouch beside it as the Marine conscripts inside fired at the British.
-The two Paras each 'posted' a grenade through the firing slit of the bunker then jumped in and engaged the Marines with fixed bayonets.
-Private Gray killed a Marine by sticking his bayonet through his eye socket.
-They were both mentioned in despatches following the battle.
+Across the 1st Platoon's position, small groups of soldiers were locked in desperate combat.
+B Company methodically eliminated the Argentine defensive positions.
+Privates Ben Gough and Dominic Gray managed to crawl to an Argentine bunker and position themselves beside it as the Argentine Marines inside fired at the British.
+The two Paras each "posted" a grenade through the firing slit before storming the bunker.
+Both soldiers were mentioned in despatches for their actions during the battle.

 Marine Corporal Carlos Rafael Colemil was part of the forward defence and fought as a sniper: